leudz/shipyard/guide/master/src/learn-by-example/reign.md

 # Reign

-We've had plenty of time to think of a way for our `Player` to get back at those pesky `Friend`s.\
+We've had plenty of time to think of a way for our `Player` to get back at those pesky `Friends`.\
-Sometimes the simplest solution is the best.\
+Sometimes, the simplest solution is the best.\
-If the `Friend`s can overpower the `Player` when they are fully grown, we shouldn't let them reach that size.\
+If the `Friends` can overpower the `Player` when they are fully grown, we shouldn't let them reach that size.\
 I'm sure the `Player` can overcome `Friend` that are smaller than them.

 ```rust,noplaypen